christianh814/ose3-ldap-auth/README.md

 You'll have a repo called something like `https://github.com/<username>/ose3-ldap-auth` Clone that on your master somewhere
 ```
 [root@ose3-master ~]# cd /usr/local/src/
-[root@ose3-master src]# git clone https://github.com/christianh814/ose3-ldap-auth
+[root@ose3-master src]# git clone https://github.com/<username>/ose3-ldap-auth
 [root@ose3-master src]# cd ose3-ldap-auth/
 ```

-Now inside the “ose3-ldap-auth” repo; create the keys needed for TLS communications.(Also, specify the signing cert as the OSE cert and copy that CA cert)
+Now inside the “ose3-ldap-auth” repo; create the keys needed for TLS communications.(Also, specify the signing cert as the OSE cert and copy that CA cert).
+Make note of your `--hostnames` entry as this will be the name of your app when you create it!
 ```
 [root@ose3-master ose3-ldap-auth]# oadm create-server-cert \
 --cert='basicauthurl-cert.crt' \